Gearing Up For A Product Launch Tips

 Why do you need a pre-order campaign?

-Like those flagship products of big corporations, pre-order sales strategy is an excellent tool in small business’s arsenal.
-So, why and who need this effective pre-launch technique?
+Like those flagship products of big corporations, pre-order sales strategy is an excellent tool in small businesses’ arsenal as well.
+Small businesses can use this method to:

 - To launch a new flagship product

-- Special and limited edition seasonal items (e.g., Santa on the Fanta can)
+- Announce specials and limited edition seasonal items

 Pre-order lifecycle-based timeline